 Ahmed: No, it’s pretty cool.
 So then it kind of made me think back of when I was in university I used to be a steward.
 One of these big, yellow jacket, security stewards, and I don’t know how, I’m tiny, but you know it’s work.

 So I used to be a steward in a football stadium and music concerts and I remembered being a steward at a venue like Wembley Arena, which is pretty big, it’s about, I think maybe ten, fifteen thousand maybe can attend there, I’m not sure.

-Ahmed: Do you think it’s possible for those big, big venues, do you think it’s possible for them to be more accessible as well for d/Deaf people?
+Ahmed: Do you think it’s possible for those big, big venues, do you think it’s possible for them to be more accessible as well for deaf people?

 Rob: Yeah totally.
 We went to British Summertime in Hyde Park and on the screen, obviously a single interpreter on the stage might be quite hard to see from the back.